magnusbarlage-jpg/RPA_invoice_control_uipath/README.md

 2. Ensure demo files are available in the data folder
 3. Adjust local paths if required
 4. Execute the workflows in the following order:
-   P0 then P2 then P4 then P3 then P5
+   P0 then P1 then P3

 ## Data Privacy and Disclaimer
 This repository contains only anonymized demo data.